gemma-butcher/ms4/README.md

 ### 404 Page
 - A customised 404 page where users will be directed to if they enter an incorrect URL or end up following a broken link.
-- Maintains the global site styling with a clea werror messsage giving the user feedback as to what has happened and that they have not ended  up where they may have expected.
+- Maintains the global site styling with a clear error messsage giving the user feedback as to what has happened and that they have not ended up where they may have expected.
 - A back to home button so the user can easily navigate back to the home page in one click minimising cognitive overload.
 - A browse products button which directs the user back to the products page if they so wish to continue browsing.
 This is also in one click minimising cognitive overload.